baycom/rps/README.md

 - message=<text>
   sets the numerical or alpha message
 - multi_pager_types=[0-15]
   allows multiple paging modes to be used within one call via web-frontend.
-Example: 3 means LRS(1) + POCSAG(2), RETEKESS OOK would be 4, REKEKESS FSK is 8
+Example: 3 means LRS(1) + POCSAG(2), RETEKESS OOK would be 4, REKEKESS FSK is 8, RETEKESS OOK new is 16

 Example: